Chilblains, Boils, and Carbuncles: Three Painful Skin Problems

 A boil is generally caused by Staphylococcus aureus bacteria, which often live on our skin.
 If the bacteria get into a hair follicle (the tube in the skin from which a hair emerges), the follicle and nearby skin tissue may develop an infection.

 At first a boil is a red, warm, and firm bump that hurts when touched.
 The boil gradually becomes filled with a thick liquid called pus, which contains dead white blood cells, bacteria, tissue debris, proteins, and serum.
-At this point it becomes softer and more painful.
-It also develops a white or yellow centre, or "head".
+At this point it may become softer and more painful.
+It may also develop a white or yellow centre, or "head".
 If several hair follicles next to each other are infected, a group of boils may form.
 Each boil in the group has its own head.
 The group is called a carbuncle.

 A boil or carbuncle can develop anywhere on the skin, but the most commonly affected areas are the face, the neck, the armpits, the thighs, and the buttocks.
 Anyone can develop boils, but people with impaired immune systems are especially susceptible to their development.